 Which Solar Panel is Right for You?

-The solar panel industry in the UK is on its rapid growth.
+The solar panel industry is on its rapid growth.
 With the increasing number of manufacturers, numerous types of panels have also been produced.
-If you are trying to consider installing these for your home, it pays to know about the different types offered by installers so you would have an informed choice, rather than just go with what your contractor says.
-There are differences between these types of panel and they are worth knowing about, though it is the overall power that matters.
+If you are trying to consider installing these for your home, it pays to know about the different types offered by installers so you would have an informed choice, rather than just go with the first one you see.
+Depending on where you live, you may benefit from a different solar panel, so for example if you are interested in solar panel installation in New Jersey, then you should consider a panel most suitable for your geographical area.
+There are differences between these types of panel and they are worth knowing about, though it is the overall power that matters a lot as well

 Crystalline modules come in monocrystalline or polycrystalline.
 The latter’s cells are cut from pure drawn silicon bars are aligned in just one direction.
 This means that if the sun shines brightly, they are very efficient especially if they are at the right angle.
 Monocrystalline panels work best for areas with direct bright sunshine.
 They also have a blacker color to absorb more light.
 On the other hand, polycrystalline panels are better suited for duller conditions, though the difference is minimal.
 It’s because these are made from silicon off cuts created into cells of pure crystal bits.
 Since the crystals are not perfectly aligned and there are losses between joints, they work from all angles.